 Figure 6-3 presents the glare hazard plot for glare predicted to affect drivers of commercial vehicles using Township Road 124.
-The hazard plot shows that the glare seen from Township Road 124 will be approximately nine times the subtended angle of the sun, but it will be around 477 times dimmer.
+The hazard plot shows that the glare seen from Township Road 124 will be approximately nine times the subtended angle of the sun, but it will be around 475 times dimmer.
 The glare is also around two orders of magnitude below the threshold for glare that has the potential to cause permanent eye damage at the same subtended angle.
 Glare at this level is not expected to create a hazardous situation.

 If glare is determined to be an issue after the Project is built, specific mitigation measures can be developed in consultation with the affected stakeholder.
 Potential mitigation measures for glare to road users include: modified backtracking behaviour; installing road signs to warn motorists of the potential glare at particular times of day and year; or, installing a sufficiently tall and opaque visual barrier along the route at impacted points.
 Due to the predicted duration and level of glare, mitigation is not expected to be required.
 If mitigation were to be required, then it is expected that any glare could be completely mitigated by altering the backtracking behaviour of the arrays.
-Given the minor nature of the route, it is suggested that barrier mitigation would be an unnecessary intervention.
+None of the route receptors are predicted to observe glare at any level from the Project in the models that used a resting angle of 4° or steeper.
+Given the minor nature of the route, it is suggested that mitigation via visual barriers would be an unnecessary intervention.

-&lt;sup>33 These results apply to a portion of the route, not just a single point along the route.
+35 These results apply to a portion of the route, not just a single point along the route.
 The results describe a time period during which a vehicle operator may see glare from the Project, but it is highly unlikely that an observer will be affected by the glare for the full duration.